lupyuen/lupyuen.github.io/src/app.md

   // Copy the Filesystem bytes to RAM Disk Start
   // Warning: __ramdisk_start overlaps with ramdisk_addr + size
+  // Which doesn't work with memcpy.
-  // memmove is aliased to memcpy, so we implement memmove ourselves local_memmove((void *)__ramdisk_start, ramdisk_addr, size);
+  // But memmove is aliased to memcpy, so we implement memmove ourselves local_memmove((void *)__ramdisk_start, ramdisk_addr, size);
 }
 ```